-We changed our operating segment presentation in the second quarter of 2015 to reflect the changing nature of our underlying assets, operations and how our chief operating decision maker ("CODM") manages our business.
-In previous periods, a portion of our marketing business related to sales in unbranded or wholesale channels was presented within our refining operating segment.
-Our branded operations represent the assets and operations that were previously shown as the retail segment.
-Upon considering the changes in our business including the transition from company-owned retail operations to multi-site operator model, we assessed how our CODM evaluates the business, assesses performance and allocates resources.
-From this analysis, we believe presentation of a marketing segment inclusive of both unbranded and branded marketing operations is appropriate.
-As of June 30, 2015, we revised our operating segments to include refining, TLLP and a realigned marketing segment.
+Our branded operations represented the assets and operations that were previously shown as the retail segment.
+In previous periods, a portion of our marketing business related to sales in unbranded or wholesale channels that were presented within our refining operating segment.
+Upon considering the changes in our business including the transition from company-owned retail operations to multi-site operator model, we assessed how our chief operating decision maker evaluates the business, assesses performance and allocates resources.
+From this analysis, we believed the presentation of a marketing segment inclusive of both unbranded and branded marketing operations was appropriate.
+As of the second quarter 2015, we revised our operating segments to include refining, TLLP and a realigned marketing segment.
 Comparable prior period information has been recast to reflect our revised segment presentation.
 No other changes were deemed necessary to our refining and TLLP segments.